India's seven-day COVID average at new high, WHO issues warning on strain

-BENGALURU (Reuters) - India’s coronavirus crisis showed scant sign of easing on Tuesday, with a seven-day average of new cases at a record high and international heath authorities warning the country’s variant of the virus poses a global concern.
+BENGALURU (Reuters) -India’s coronavirus crisis showed scant sign of easing on Tuesday, with a seven-day average of new cases at a record high and international health authorities warning the country’s variant of the virus poses a global concern.

 India’s daily coronavirus cases rose by 329,942, while deaths from the disease rose by 3,876, according to the health ministry.
 India’s total coronavirus infections are now at 22.99 million, while total fatalities rose to 249,992.